-Since the last service contact on 2 September 2021, the ambulatory team has been unable to get in touch with the consumer who has not attended any further scheduled appointments nor responded to any phone call.
-On 2 January 2022 (120 days after the last service contact), the episode was closed following the business rule of closing off ambulatory episodes after 120 days of inactivity.
-The episode end date was backdated to the last service contact date being 2 September 2021, following the ABF mental health reporting rule.
+Since the last service contact on 2 September 2022, the ambulatory team has been unable to get in touch with the consumer who has not attended any further scheduled appointments nor responded to any phone call.
+On 2 January 2023 (120 days after the last service contact), the episode was closed following the business rule of closing off ambulatory episodes after 120 days of inactivity.
+The episode end date was backdated to the last service contact date being 2 September 2022, following the activity based funding (ABF) mental health reporting rule.